mbadler/TwilioEmulator/README.md

 __Latest Changes__

+June 8/2014
+  - Requests are now signed using the AuthToken value in the config file

+Note: The RequestValidator that Twilio provides has a .IsLocal opt out - in order to sumulate the request you will need to work around that code

 January 10/2014
   - You can script call responses form te scripting tab
   - Twiml displayed in the Call log